takumishibaike/takumishibaike.github.io/_pages/research.md

 ## Working Papers

+"Who Tells Your Story?
+The Ecology of Civil Society Organizations at UNFCCC" *Under contract with Cambridge Elements.* (with Bi Zhao)

 ["Civil society advocacy for wildlife conservation in Vietnam."](../research/paper10/)

 ["Conservation governance: Complex relationship between the governor and the governed."](../research/paper7/) (with Graeme Auld).